enrightc/The-Gourmet-Cake-Club/README.md

 #### Hero Image Rendering Issue on Mobile Devices

-- Issue: The hero image does not render correctly on mobile devices, resulting in a zoomed-in view on a small section of the image.
+- Issue: The hero image did not render correctly on mobile devices, resulting in a zoomed-in view on a small section of the image.
 - Description: During testing on a mobile phone display, it was observed that the hero image was not rendering as expected.
 The issue was identified to be related to the "fixed" value in the background property, causing the image to display incorrectly and eliminating the intended parallax effect.
 - Expected Behavior: The hero image should render correctly on all devices, including mobile, without sacrificing the intended parallax effect.
 - Steps to Reproduce: